About & Artist Statement

 Nature Morte series

 Since the end of the 17th century, the term nature morte (still life) has been used in French to designate the domain of painting which depicts nature.
 In our time, the ill-considered action of man contributes to the destruction of nature.
 With this dark perspective in mind, the term nature morte takes on its full meaning.
 In my serie of paintings I try to demonstrate the stillness and suffering of nature.
-To observe the pain in nature and realize that it is time for action.

 All my life I have been intrigued by the Flemish Primitives (early Netherlandish painters from the late Middle Ages), such as Rogier van der Weyden.
 The stillness in his paintings, the layering of colors and the extremely intense emotions, all on a small panel, is utterly moving.